 WHAT IS A KITCHEN RANGE?
+TYPES & FEATURES

 WHY IS A STOVE CALLED A RANGE?

 How the term “range” became the word for the cooking appliance is largely unknown, though it likely dates back to the 15th century.
 Range, when used as a noun, originally meant a row or line of things.
 It’s been speculated that the word started being used to refer to a row of ovens in the large kitchens of wealthy homes.
+Today, when someone refers to a “range,” they are typically referring to an appliance that combines an oven and a cooktop all in one.

 When it comes to cooking appliances, the terms stove and range can be used interchangeably to describe the versatile kitchen appliances used for all types of cooking and baking.
-Strictly speaking though, stoves existed before the modern kitchen range to heat homes and weren't always used for food preparation.
+Strictly speaking, though, stoves existed before the modern kitchen range to heat homes and weren't always used for food preparation.

 WHAT IS A RANGE OVEN?